lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 def remove_relay(uri: String[MAX_STRING_LENGTH]):
 ```

-Remove previously whitelisted array from the set.
+Remove the previously whitelisted array from the set.
 Bumps the whitelist version.

-- Reverts if called by anyone except the owner (Lido DAO Agent) or `manager` (if assigned).
+- Reverts if called by anyone except the owner or `manager` (if assigned).
 - Reverts if relay with provided `uri` is not whitelisted.
 - Reverts if `uri` is empty.
 - Emits `RelayRemoved(uri, uri)`.